landerrosette/my-vector-db/README.md

 The recommended way to set up the development environment and handle dependencies is by using the provided Dev Container configuration (`.devcontainer` folder).

-**Prerequisites:**
+### Prerequisites

-1. **Docker:** Ensure Docker is installed and running on your system.
+1. Docker: Ensure Docker is installed and running on your system.
-2. **VS Code or JetBrains Gateway/CLion:** Install one of these editors with the appropriate "Dev Containers" or "Remote Development" extension installed.
+2. VS Code or JetBrains Gateway/CLion: Install one of these editors with the appropriate "Dev Containers" or "Remote Development" extension installed.

-**Steps:**
+### Steps

-1. **Clone the repository:** Ensure you clone the repository including its submodules.
+1. Clone the repository: Ensure you clone the repository including its submodules.

    ```shell
    git clone --recursive https://github.com/landerrosette/my-vector-db.git
    ```

-2. **Open the project:** Open the cloned project folder in VS Code or JetBrains IDE.
+2. Open the project: Open the cloned project folder in VS Code or JetBrains IDE.
-3. **Reopen in Container:** Your editor should detect the Dev Container configuration and prompt you to "Reopen in Container" (VS Code) or similar.
+3. Reopen in Container: Your editor should detect the Dev Container configuration and prompt you to "Reopen in Container" (VS Code) or similar.
 Accept the prompt.
-4. **Wait for Container setup:** Docker will build the image (based on the `Dockerfile`) and start a container with all necessary dependencies pre-installed and the project code mounted.
+4. Wait for Container setup: Docker will build the image (based on the `Dockerfile`) and start a container with all necessary dependencies pre-installed and the project code mounted.
 This might take a few minutes the first time.